NuoWenLei/covid_tracking_by_state/README.md

 * Evaluation - loss: 1.2523 - accuracy: 0.6667

 ## Conclusion
-The proposed way of preprocessing multi-feature time series data, while seem to yield good results, do come with some inherent flaws.
+The proposed way of preprocessing multi-feature time series data, while it seems to yield good results, do come with some inherent flaws.

 Given that the correlation of columns is determined by a greedy algorithm that only looks at the available data, the order of features that determine the image's vertical sequence does not adapt with the new incoming data.